Executive Yuan: Executive Yuan Council

 The Executive Yuan Council, commonly referred to as "The Cabinet" (內閣), is the chief policymaking organ of the ROC government.
 It consists of the premier, who presides over its meetings, the vice premier, ministers without portfolio, the heads of the ministries, and the heads of the Mongolian and Tibetan Affairs Commission and the Overseas Chinese Affairs Commission.
 The secretary-general and the deputy secretary-general of the Executive Yuan also attend, as well as heads of other Executive Yuan organizations by invitation, but they have no vote.
 Article 58 of the Constitution empowers the Executive Yuan Council to evaluate statutory and budgetary bills concerning martial law, amnesty, declarations of war, conclusion of peace or treaties, and other important affairs before submission to the Legislative Yuan.

 Relationship with the Legislative Yuan

 The Executive Yuan Council must present the Legislators with an annual policy statement and an administrative report.
 The Legislative Committee may also summon members of the Executive Yuan Council for questioning.

 Whenever there is disagreement between the Legislative Council and Executive Yuan Council, the Legislative Committee may pass a resolution asking the Executive Yuan Council to alter the policy proposal in question.
 The Executive Yuan may, in turn, ask the Legislators to reconsider.
 Afterwards, if the Legislative Council upholds the original resolution, the premier must abide by the resolution or resign.
 The Executive Yuan Council may also present an alternative budgetary bill if the one passed by the Legislative Committee is deemed difficult to execute.

-Access
+Executive Yuan Building

+The Executive Yuan Building was built in 1940 as the new city hall for Taipei, on the site of Huashan Elementary School.
+After Taiwan was handed over to the Republic of China in 1945, Taipei's city hall was relocated to the former campus of Jian Cheng Elementary School.
+The old city hall building was turned over to house the provincial government for Taiwan.
+It became the Executive Yuan building in 1957.

-The Executive Yuan building is accessible within walking distance east of Taipei Main Station or west of Shandao Temple Station of Taipei Metro.
+The Executive Yuan building has been open to the public since 2003.
+It is accessible within walking distance east of Taipei Main Station or west of Shandao Temple Station of Taipei Metro.